qunfengdong/MicroGMT/README.md

 	-c <path_to_MicroGMT>/snpEff.config -dataDir <path_to_MicroGMT>/database
 ```
 Please make sure to use "-c" and "-dataDir" to direct the download to MicroGMT directory!<br>
-Then you may use "-r <database_name>" in annotate_vcf.py to use the downloaded database.**Caution: make sure the chromosome name in the downloaded database is the same with that in your fasta reference genome file.
+Then you may use "-r <database_name>" in annotate_vcf.py to use the downloaded database.<br>
+**Caution: make sure the chromosome name in the downloaded database is the same with that in your fasta reference genome file.
 If they don't match, no annotation will be produced for vcf outputs and summary tables.
 Check if accession number is in the fasta header if they don't match.**<br>
 <br>
 If the genome is not supported, you need to build your own database.
 The following steps are modified from [snpEff manual](http://snpeff.sourceforge.net/SnpEff_manual.html#databases) to create the database.
 Here we use SARS-CoV-2 as an example to show the process:
 1. Configure the new genome in the configration file provided by MicroGMT: <path_to_MicroGMT>/snpEff.config: